-The State of Colorado moved into Phase 1B.2 of vaccine distribution on Feb.
-8. This expanded Colorado’s population eligible to receive a vaccine to those age 65-69, pre-K-12 educators, child care workers in licensed child care programs, and state government Executive and Judicial branch members.
+The State of Colorado moved into Phase 2 of vaccine distribution on April 2.
+This expanded Colorado’s population eligible to receive a vaccine to the general public age 16 and over.

 Where should I get vaccinated?
 How do I sign up?